-If you love creamy, indulgent cocktails, you’re going to love my festive take on a classic – Christmas Alexander!
-But don’t let its easy going manner fool you; this cocktail takes no prisoners!
-Three spirits in one glass – it will knock your socks off.
+If you love creamy, indulgent cocktails, you’re going to love this festive take on a classic – Christmas Alexander!
+But don’t let its easy going manner fool you; this cocktail takes no prisoners – it will knock your socks off.
 In more ways than one!

 Crème de Cacao is a chocolate or cocoa liqueur that comes in either a clear or caramel-brown shade.
 Despite the word “crème” in it, it doesn’t have any dairy, the term is meant to reflect the smoothness of the drink.

 The Alexander has spawned many variations over the years: